gferhpc/supercomputing.tue.nl/docs/documentation/software/recipes/mathematica.md

 ## To Be Tested (Work In Progress)

-in a Slurm batch script is all you need.
+In a Slurm batch script is all you need.
 However, these scripts will only use a single core.
 To fully leverage the parallel character of the HPC cluster, one can/should use (remote) subkernels.
 This can be done by embedding your script into the following template.